 It had been a long bus trip from the Sacred Valley of Peru to the Valley of Longevity.
-Our group arrived from Lima, Peru.
-Driving into Vilcabamba we discovered a tiny village so remote that its streets had only been paved about ten years before.
+Driving into the village we discovered a place so remote that its streets had only been paved about ten years before.

 Horses still clopped along the streets and the pastel-colored buildings retained their antique charm.
 The foreign influence had been felt but not too strongly.
 There were only a few permanent expats, some rustic bungalows and hostels and a few hotels and restaurants.

 There was never any electronic music blaring and we could hang out for hours in the outdoor cafes that lined the main square.